Rosecrance hosted a busy open house Feb. 22 for its new intensive outpatient program (IOP) treating adolescents for substance use disorders.

 IOPs allow clients to focus on their recovery skills while staying in their home environments.
 Individuals participate in treatment nine hours a week using an evidence-based curriculum that includes counseling, 12-step support, and education about the disease of addiction, life skills and relapse prevention.

-Sheila Ferguson, executive director of Rosecrance’s operations in Champaign/Urbana, said the launch begins to address a lack of substance abuse treatment in the community that was identified during focus groups in 2016.
+Sheila Ferguson, executive director of Rosecrance’s operations in Central Illinois, said the launch begins to address a lack of substance abuse treatment in the community that was identified during focus groups in 2016.

 “People are very excited that this is available,” Ferguson said.
 “This is a good fit for adolescents who need outpatient treatment, and Rosecrance has a great continuum throughout its network for adolescents who need a higher level of support.”